-Prior to this offering, the members of our board received no compensation for their service as directors.
-We compensate each of our non-employee directors who are not affiliated with the Advisor or Starwood Capital with an annual retainer of \$65,000, plus an additional retainer of \$10,000 to the chairperson of our audit committee.
+We compensate each of our independent directors with an annual retainer of \$65,000, plus an additional retainer of \$10,000 to the chairperson of our audit committee.
 We intend to pay in quarterly installments 75% of this compensation in cash and the remaining 25% in an annual grant of Class I restricted stock based on the most recent prior month's NAV.
 The restricted stock will generally vest one year from the date of grant.
 We do not pay our directors additional fees for attending board meetings, but we reimburse each of our directors for reasonable out-of-pocket expenses incurred in attending board and committee meetings (including, but not limited to, airfare, hotel and food).
 Our directors who are affiliated with Starwood Capital, including the Advisor, will not receive additional compensation for serving on the board of directors or committees thereof.